All ingredients are individually packaged, but our central facility

 Trim and thinly slice green onions, keeping white and green portions separate.

 Remove prosciutto from refrigerator and coarsely chop into ½" pieces.

 Place a medium pot over medium heat and add ½ tsp. olive oil.
 Add prosciutto to hot pot and stir often until crispy and fat has cooked off, 5-7 minutes.

 Transfer prosciutto to towel-lined plate.
 Reserve pot; no need to wipe clean.

 Return pot used to cook prosciutto to medium heat.
 Add butter to hot pot and let melt, 30-60 seconds.

-Add white portions of green onions and garlic to hot pot.
+Add white portions of green onions and garlic.
 Sir constantly until aromatic, 30-60 seconds.

 Add potatoes and stir occasionally until lightly browned, 2-3 minutes.

 Stir in flour until potatoes are completely coated, 30-60 seconds.